WaterFutures/EPyT-Flow/docs/tut.uncertainty.rst

 of pre-defined and implemented uncertainties that allows the user to introduce uncertainties and noise in the scenario generation.

-Most types of uncertainty exist in two versions: absolute and relative.
+Most types of uncertainty exist in two versions: *absolute* and *relative*.
-While absolute uncertainty usually refers to the addition of noise that follows some distribution, relative uncertainty usually refers to some kind of multiplication.
+While absolute uncertainties usually refer to the addition of noise that follows some distribution, relative uncertainties usually refer to some kind of multiplication.
 A complete list of pre-defined and implemented uncertainties are given in the following table:

 +------------------------------------------------------------------------------------+----------------------------------------------------------------------+